Tips to Ensure Carton Safety and Satisfied Customers during Transit

 It is tempting to reuse cardboard boxes when trying to economize.
 However, any savings gained can be quickly negated if the carton loses its integrity during shipping.
 It's best to use new corrugated cardboard boxes if there is any doubt about the carton’s efficacy.
-Carton strength degrades after multiple uses, particularly when used in more extreme temperature conditions.
+Carton strength degrades after multiple uses, particularly when used in more extreme climatic conditions.

 If you are shipping items that are particularly expensive or heavy, you may want to opt for cartons made of virgin fiber.
 Recycled cartons contain shorter fibers, and each time fibers are recycled they become shorter and weaker.

 Make Sure Cartons Are Adequately Sealed

 One of the most common causes of damaged parcels is an inadequate carton seal.
 There are situations where the content weight makes regular plastic packing tape separate, resulting in carton breakage.
 Using multiple passes with a tape gun and pressure-sensitive tape provides greater stability, but this gets expensive.
 The best solution for a strong and securely sealed box is to use reinforced water-activated tape.
 Available in a variety of widths, reinforced water-activated tape comes with a layer of fiberglass embedded within for strength.
 This is particularly useful when shipping heavier items.